hazelcast/hazelcast-csharp-client/doc/dev/doc/distributed-objects/hreliabletopic.md

 # HReliableTopic

-A `HReliableTopic` topic is the durable version of [HTopic] backed with a [HRingBuffer].
+A `HReliableTopic` topic is the durable version of [HTopic](/htopic.md) backed with a [HRingBuffer](/hringbuffer.md).

-The reliable topic behavior can be configured on the server: see the general [List documentation](https://docs.hazelcast.com/imdg/latest/data-structures/reliable-topic) for complete details about reliable topics.
+The reliable topic behavior can be configured on the server: see the general [Documentation](https://docs.hazelcast.com/imdg/latest/data-structures/reliable-topic) for complete details about reliable topics.

 ## Defining Topics

 Topics are fully identified by their type and unique name, regardless of the types specified for topic messages.
-In other words, an `HReliableTopic<string>` and an `HReliableTopic<int>` named with the same name are backed by the *same* cluster structure which is a [RingBuffer].
+In other words, an `HReliableTopic<string>` and an `HReliableTopic<int>` named with the same name are backed by the *same* cluster structure which is a [RingBuffer](/hringbuffer.md).
 Obviously, refering to a topic with types other than the expected types can have unspecified consequences (probably, serialization errors) and is not recommended.

 The messages type can be just about any valid .NET type, provided that it can be (de)serialized by the Hazelcast .NET Client (see the [Serialization](../serialization.md) documentation).
 It does not necessarily need to be (de)serializable by the cluster, as long as the cluster does not need to handle them as objects, and can treat them as plain binary blobs.
 As soon as the cluster needs to handle the objects themselves, the types must also be (de)serializable by the cluster.